b3x206/Packetor/README.md

 # Packetor

-Packet Capture Flutter
+Packet Capture Application written in Flutter

 ## Building
-### Desktop
+### Desktop / Web
-It probably won't even work on desktop, but it does build fine.
+It won't work on desktop / web as intended, but it does build fine. <br>
+This application is required to be run at mobile platforms, but for checking the layout, this will do. <br>
+Just press F5 and run on desktop / web platform.
+It will work, sort of, but will be a hollow app without any functions. <br>

+### IOS
+I am poor so I do not have an apple device (or the ability to buy anything other than a potato with cables) that can run the recent MacOS.
+So IOS support is removed.

 ### Android
 #### Step 0 :